 Chicken Shawarma & Creamy Tzatziki Sauce

-Shawarma is street food, meant to be inhaled with gusto while standing on a busy avenue — or, in this case, around a very enthusiastic tasting table.
+Shawarma is street food, meant to be inhaled with gusto while standing on a busy avenue — or, in this case, standing around the test kitchen.
 For this recipe, we marinate the chicken in garlic, lemon, and a mix of hot, savory, and baking spices like paprika, cumin, and cinnamon.
 And we leave it on the grill ‘til it develops a really nice char.
 When you take a bite, all of that flavor comes through: the meat has a pleasant, spicy heat, a hint of lemon peel, and plenty of smoke.
 It’s also incredibly tender and juicy.

 It tastes wonderful with the super creamy tzatziki, veggies, and fresh homemade pita.
-Our tasters were more than happy to eat their shawarma standing over the table — so much so that they polished off the pitas and moved on to the leftover chicken thighs.
+Our tasters were more than happy to eat their shawarma standing up — so much so that they polished off the pitas and moved on to the leftover chicken thighs.

 Best of all, this shawarma is really easy to make.
 You can prepare the tzatziki and get the chicken in the marinade the night before you need them — they’ll both be more flavorful the next day.

 Our tip: If you have time, make your own fresh pita bread.
 It’s almost like another bread product it’s so different from the stuff you buy — light, pillowy soft, and chewy.
 And go ahead and grill a few extra chicken thighs.
 They make terrific leftovers!

 Servings: 4 to 6